CCSilvs/EFI-ASUS-TUF-GAMING-X570-PLUS-BR/README.md

 - Sleep/wake up

 ## **What doesn't work**
-- Microphone and line in on rear panel (know AMD issue)
+- Microphone and line in on rear panel (known AMD issue)

 ## ACPI used:
 - SSDT-EC-USBX-DESKTOP.aml (prebuild)